jborean93/ansible-windows/vagrant/README.md

 Depending on the number of hosts you have defined in your `inventory.yml` file, the provisioning process can take some time to complete as Vagrant/VirtualBox does not support provisioning in parallel.
-Either give it more time or reduce the number of hosts that are defined in the `` section of the inventory.
+Either give it more time or reduce the number of hosts that are defined in the `domain_children` section of the inventory.